Super-organized Stan: No clear plan

 Take stock.
 Excessive fees, lackluster returns or unbalanced portfolios can undermine your efforts.
 Do a financial review annually to make sure you're saving smart.
 Tactical asset allocation funds, which are actively managed, or periodically rebalanced strategic asset allocation funds can get you the right mix without the hassle of micromanaging your investments.

 Remember heirs and insurance.
 Your annual retirement review should include a look at all of your paperwork.
 Are beneficiary forms current?
 If not, you may end up leaving that annuity to your ex-husband.
-And consider getting long-term care insurance.
+You should also consider getting long-term care insurance.